Trim Shut Down — Best Trim App Alternatives in 2026

 - Wanted lower bills?
 Rocket Money is the strongest Trim replacement — same negotiation model, better app around it.
 More options in our Rocket Money alternatives guide.

 - Wanted to see and control your subscriptions?
 Subgrove gives you the dashboard, reminders, and true monthly total — without a bank login, for $1.99/month or $15 once.
+Not sure what you're paying yet?
+The free subscription cost calculator adds it up in two minutes.

 - Outside the US?
 Trim and Rocket Money won't work.
 Emma covers the UK/EU with bank linking; Subgrove and Bobby work anywhere because they never touch your bank.